Undergraduate Admission Requirements

 The University Grade Appeals Board shall have jurisdiction over decisions of any instructor and/or administrator on matters of University course grading appeals.
 The decision of the board is final and not subject to further appeal.

-Note: Students may not take a grade appeal directly to the board but should follow the academic complaint procedures, as presented in Rule 104.
+Note: Students may not take a grade appeal directly to the board but should follow the procedures for addressing course concerns as presented in Rule 104.

 c.)
 Procedure for academic integrity violations: Allegations of academic integrity violations are processed through the procedure established in WAC 504-26-415.
 A final grade may be changed at any time as a result of this procedure.